General

 During the procedure for international protection, detention is possible under all types of procedures, where the conditions prescribed by the LITP are met.
 However, the majority of applicants for international protection are not detained but are accommodated in open centres.
 In that sense, it is not likely that any category of applicants would spend the whole status determination procedure in detention.
 The main reasons for the detention of applicants are situations where they request international protection after having been issued with a deportation order and situations where they left or attempted to leave Croatia before the completion of the procedure for international protection.

-At the moment, Croatia has three detention centres: the Reception Centre for Foreigners located in Ježevo, with a total capacity of 95 places; the Transit Reception Centre in Trilj with a total capacity of 62 places; and the Transit Reception Centre in Tovarnik with a total capacity of 62 places.[1]
+Croatia has three detention centres: the Reception Centre for Foreigners located in Ježevo, with a total capacity of 95 places; the Transit Reception Centre in Trilj with a total capacity of 62 places; and the Transit Reception Centre in Tovarnik with a total capacity of 62 places.[1]
 This brings the total capacity of detention centres to 219 according to information provided by the Ministry of Interior in 2019.
-No information is available whether this has changed in the course of 2020 and 2021.
-Due to a lack of available information, it is also difficult to assess whether COVID-19 had an impact on the number of applicants for international protection and how the health measures were implemented in detention centres.
+No information is available on whether this has changed in the period from 2020 until the end of 2023.

 [1] Information provided by the Ministry of Interior, Border Directorate, 6 February 2019.